 Having Multiple Versions on the Same Computer

-Moving or Sharing Your Files Between Windows and Mac OS
+Moving or Sharing Your Files Between Windows and macOS

 Finally, customers frequently ask if they can move or share data or project files between the Windows and Mac platforms – this is increasingly common in heterogeneous environments where people have Creative Cloud applications running on both operating systems.
-The answer is, this is usually possible no problem – generally with most Adobe software you can transfer and use files freely between PC and Mac, and they will work and open okay on the other platform…
+The answer is, this is usually possible no problem – generally with most Adobe software you can transfer and use files freely between PC and Mac, and they will work and open fine on the other o/s platform…

 Using the Creative Cloud to Share/View Files and Collaborate